odoo/owl/doc/v3/owl/reference/scope.md

 ## Lifetime and Status

-A scope's `status` transitions through three values, defined by the `STATUS`
+A scope's `status` transitions through three numeric values, internally defined by a `STATUS` enum. `STATUS` itself is not exported from `@odoo/owl` — use the `status()` helper below for a readable check instead of importing it:
-enum:

 | Status      | Meaning                                            |
 | ----------- | -------------------------------------------------- |